Types of CRM Software: Which One Is Right for Your Business?

 The core features of an operational CRM include sales automation, marketing automation, and service automation.

 Another aspect of sales automation is lead scoring, which involves ranking your prospects to let sales representatives hone in on which leads are worth pursuing or are ready to engage with your business.
-For instance, Salesforce Essentials, which is an example of this type of CRM, can be set up to monitor your leads and automatically update their contact details every time they interact with your company, so your team spends less time on data entry.
+For instance, Freshsales, which is an example of this type of CRM, can be set up to monitor your leads and automatically enrich their profile based on available information on the web and interactions with your company.

-Customer service automation is the process of significantly reducing human labor when servicing clients in order to improve customer satisfaction and decrease labor costs.
-Modern CRM systems incorporate help desk tools, such as knowledge base, artificial intelligence (AI) chatbots, canned responses, self-service customer portal, and an interactive voice response (IVR) system.
+Customer service automation is the process of significantly reducing human labor when servicing clients to improve customer satisfaction and decrease labor costs.
+Modern CRM systems incorporate help desk tools, such as a knowledge base, artificial intelligence (AI) chatbots, canned responses, a self-service customer portal, and an interactive voice response (IVR) system.

-An analytical CRM collects and organizes sales, marketing, and customer service data in a way that makes it easy to discover insights and displays detailed reports you can use to make strategic business decisions.
-In addition, it integrates with invoice software to let you generate reports on your company’s cash flow.
+An analytical CRM collects and organizes sales, marketing, and customer service data, making it easy for business owners to discover insights based on their current business performance.
+It also displays detailed reports that you can use to make strategic business decisions.

 Who analytical CRM systems are best for: